 Denise Giardina´s novels have won the American Book Award, the Lillian Smith Award for fiction, and the Boston Book Review fiction prize.
 Her roots run deep in the coal mines of Appalachia and stories about coal miners, companies and unions are at the center of two of her books.
 Her words may be fiction, but they describe the true experiences of underground coal mining in West Virginia.
 Denise Giardina's pride in her Appalachian background informs her writing and helps drive her fight to protect the mountains and people she loves.

 This program is presented in partnership with the WALS Foundation as part of the fifth annual Reuther-Pollack Labor Heritage Week.
+This event features WV Poet Laureate Marc Harshman and veteran labor attorney Patrick Cassidy in a conversation with Denise.
 To learn more about the 2021 Reuther-Pollack Labor History Symposium, "Remember Blair Mountain," visit the WALS website event page.

 This hybrid LWB program will be presented in person in the Library's auditorium and broadcast online simultaneously.